General Information for School Group Visits to Chatfield Farms

 - Groups participating in a guided program can meet their guide outside the Earl J. Sinnamon Visitor Center, the largest white building at the south end of the parking lot.

 - Groups participating in Discovery Backpacks should send two adults into the Earl J. Sinnamon Visitor Center.
 The visitor center is a small, please do not bring the entire group inside.
 Students can gather in the grass area south of the lot.

 During Your Visit

-Potential hazards exist at Denver Botanic Gardens at Chatfield: uneven surfaces, water, poisonous plants, bees and rattlensnakes.
+Potential hazards exist at Chatfield Farms: uneven surfaces, water, poisonous plants, bees and rattlensnakes.
 Class discussion and behavorial enforcement can prevent many accidents from occurring.

 - Stay on designated trails.
 Walking off of the trail can destroy the plants.
 Rattlesnakes and other animals might be hiding in the plants.